In this page

 These actions are part of the Welsh Government’s programme, which began with Sustainable Social Services (2010), to safeguard the longer term stability and sustainability of social care provision in Wales.
 The cornerstones of this programme are the Social Services and Well-being (Wales) Act 2014 (‘the 2014 Act’) and the Regulation and Inspection of Social Care (Wales) Act 2016 (‘the 2016 Act’), and these actions implement section 144B of the 2014 Act, which will be inserted through section 56 of the 2016 Act.

 We are proposing to require RPBs to produce MSRs on a five year cycle, with the first reports to be published by 1 June 2022.
 This ties in with the local government electoral cycle, and places MSRs within a strategic planning and commissioning cycle which includes regional population needs assessments (PNAs) and area plans.
-PNAs provide data about the need and demand for care and support within the RPB area, and the type and level of services needed (i.e. demand side data), whereas MSRs will provide an assessment of the sufficiency of care and provision and of the stability of the market for regulated services (supply side data).
+PNAs provide data about the need and demand for care and support within the RPB area, and the type and level of services needed (that is, demand side data), whereas MSRs will provide an assessment of the sufficiency of care and provision and of the stability of the market for regulated services (supply side data).
 Together they will help inform and shape the strategic area plan for the region.

 The MSR will focus not only on whether current provision is sufficient to meet the demand set out in the PNA, and whether the current market for regulated services is stable, but also on the sustainability of provision measured against projected future demand and the expectations of service users.
 Among the ‘matters’ we propose to specify in the regulations with regard to regulated services are current or developing trends and impact or likely impact upon the sufficiency, quality or stability of service provision; any significant challenges to current or future sufficiency, quality and stability of provision; and the impact of commissioning and funding on the sufficiency, quality and stability of regulated services providing care and support, including regional approaches and the use of pooled funding.
 The intention is that these will enable RPBs to take a more strategic view of care and support provision over the next five years, and help them shape and re-balance (‘future proof’) social care markets.